kelspry/katacoda-scenarios/dataiku-deployment/step-deploy-onto-seldon.md

 The final step is to deploy this onto the Seldon platform!

-The simplest way to achieve this is to visit the workshop cluster's [user interface](http://35.204.150.218/seldon-deploy/).
+The simplest way to achieve this is to visit the workshop cluster's user interface.

-You can login in using:

-* Username: admin@seldon.io
-* Password: 12341234

 Next, select the "+ CREATE" button, this will bring up the deployment creation wizard.
 Add a deployment name which is unique and contains no capital letters or underscores, then select "Next".